virgilvox/octoblu_tutorials/AllSeenHackathon/README.md

 OctoPi should automatically boot up, run the Meshblu Server, a [bindPhysical](https://github.com/octoblu/serial/tree/master/examples/firmata/bindPhysical) script or in the case of the rally fighter it will be a script in /nodescripts/RallyFighter called win.js, connect to the wireless network and then register to the Meshblu Parent cloud.

+Here are the list of import files and directories:

+/meshblu - this is your private cloud folder /nodescripts - This has some nifty scripts and things built for the Rally Fighter Specifically /serial/examples/firmata/bindPhysical - a way to interface to an Arduino /home/pi/alljoyn - This is where alljoyn is located!
+There is a tutorial below.
+This is the alljoyn NPM module, lots of info there.

 ##Figuring out your IP Headless